CDIP Sponsor FAQs

 How long is a job shadow?

-It may last 1 or 2 days.
-At the sponsor’s discretion, it may last up to 5 days, but this is not generally recommended.
-In most situations, 1 day will be sufficient.
+It may last one or two days.
+At the sponsor’s discretion, it may last up to five days, but this is not generally recommended.
+In most situations, one day will be sufficient.

 Must I consider the student to be a potential employee?

 No. CDIP is not about hiring students for a job or internship.
 It is permissible, however, to inquire about their interest in any internships or jobs that your organization may offer.
-The Sponsor may keep in contact with the intern upon completion of CDIP.
+The sponsor may keep in contact with the student upon completion of CDIP.

 What are the important dates?

-- October 18 – October 25: Sponsors receive an email link to view information about students applying for their internship, and rank preferences.
+- Oct.
+18-24: Sponsors receive an email link to view information about students applying for their CDIP, and to rank preferences

-- November 16: Student deadline to contact Sponsor to arrange a date for the CDIP
+- Nov.
+15: Student deadline to contact sponsor to arrange a date